-14 Share good practice Children with protected characteristics Ongoing High Release staff to H łΤ through our Family of are celebrated.
-They are supported to support Agenda Schools Diversity Group access the building and school grounds Day and share/ for shared learning activities. champion Raised awareness of the provision we outcomes back at can plan to support all children and school. celebrate diversity.
-Investors in Pupils Award as a cluster
+14 Share good practice through our Family of Children with protected characteristics are celebrated.
+They are supported to Ongoing High Release staff to support Agenda HT Schools Diversity Group access the building and school grounds for shared learning activities.
+Raised awareness of the provision we Day and share/ champion outcomes back at can plan to support all children and celebrate diversity.
+Investors in Pupils Award as a cluster school.